IntSaV-Projects/Echocardiography-Analysis/README.md

 ### 1.4.
 Future Additions:

 Note: the current code only approximates a volume from a mask obtained from either the Apical 2-chamber or Apical 4-chamber view and not both.
-Ideally, for a single LV mask, the volume could be computed using the length of segments from both views.
+Ideally, for a single LV mask, the volume could be computed by using the length of segments/discs from both views.
+However, instead of the disks being circular, they would be more elliptical, thus offering a better approximation of the LV volume.